zslajchrt/zslajchrt.github.io/_posts/2015-08-26-developing-protean-applications-part5.md

 of an instance and then to cast it to either `Employee` or `RegisteredUser` to get access to the account specific members.

-* An potential problem lurks behind the converting of the `isPremium` property into the `PremiumUser` "trait".
+* A potential problem lurks behind the converting of the `isPremium` property into the `PremiumUser` "trait".
 Such an approach does not scale with the growing number of "IS" properties.
 This is, however, a limitation of the underlying "no-trait" platform.